 Café Momentum — Downtown Dallas

 Nonprofit restaurant Café Momentum began with some inspiring ice cream.
-Years ago, chef Chad Houser headed to Youth Village juvenile facility to teach ice-cream making.
-When these teens called Houser "mister," a name he never hears in a kitchen, it shattered his preconceived notion about juvenile offenders.
+Years ago, chef Chad Houser headed to Dallas County Youth Village, a residential detention center for boys 10-17, to teach ice-cream making.
+When the boys called Houser "mister," a name he never hears in a kitchen, it shattered his preconceived notion about juvenile offenders.
 Houser wanted to prevent these teens from remaining in a cycle of incarceration by teaching them culinary skills, and that's how Café Momentum was born.

-Every year, the restaurant hires about 20 previously jailed kids to year-long internships as dishwashers, bussers, and servers.
+Every year, the restaurant hires about 20 previously detained young men and women from the Dallas County Juvenile Justice Department for yearlong internships as cooks, dishwashers, bussers, and servers.
 According to the restaurant's community manager, Torie Reed, 48 percent of juveniles in Texas return to detention centers within a year.
-Of Café Momentum's teens, only 15 percent return, she said.
+Of Café Momentum's teens, only 15 percent return, she says.
 Café Momentum's farm-to-table, experimental cuisine tastes even more delicious when paired with their service to the Dallas community.

 - 1510 Pacific Ave., Dallas.
 214-303-1234. cafemomentum.org.